 CEA-708: This standard offers significant improvements over CEA-608.
 It supports a wider range of characters, including Unicode characters, and provides more flexibility in formatting.
 Users can customize the font, size, color, and opacity of the text and background.
 CEA-708 also supports more channels of caption data, allowing for multiple languages and services.

 When setting up closed captions on your Samsung TV, you might encounter options related to these standards.
-Generally, if you are watching digital content (such as streaming services or digital broadcasts), your TV will use CEA-708 captions if available.
+But generally, if you are watching digital content (such as streaming services or digital broadcasts), your TV will use CEA-708 captions if available.
 If you are watching older analog content, it will fall back to CEA-608.

 Closed Captions vs. Subtitles: Key Differences